Ada-Developers-Academy/daily-curriculum/topic_resources/html.md

 `div`, `section`, and `span` are purely for building the structure of the site, they don't have any semantic meaning. `div` and `section` are largely interchangeable and are used to divide content into related chunks. `span` tags are used to highlight/emphsize or otherwise identify or callout small, inline pieces of content.

 - `<p>`: Block level paragraph element.
 Used for chunks of text, often following a header element.
-- `<b>`: Inline level element to make text bold.
+- `<b>`: Inline level element to style text as bold, it does not have semantic meaning.
 I really don't like this tag.
-- `<i>`: Inline element to make text italic.
+- `<i>`: Inline element to make to style text as italic.
 I don't like this tag either.
 Ask me why!
 - `<strong>`: Inline level element to imply that text is important.
+This is semantic, screen readers will often use a tone shift to imply importance.
 - `<em>`: Inline level element to emphasize text.
+This is semantic, screen readers will often use a tone shift to imply emphasis.
 - HTML5 structural elements:
   - `<header>`: Used as an element to hold page header information (logo, navigation, heading)
   - `<nav>`: Used as a container for navigational links